This is Part 1 of the cycling faux pas series. You can find Part 2 – Make Sure Your Bike is Up to Scratch here.

 Are you telling the bunch that your legs and not your arms get cold when cycling?

-Just arm warmers is fine but not with a sleeveless jersey.
+Just arm warmers are fine, but not with a sleeveless jersey.

 12. Socks too Short/Long

-Among all the cycling clothing, the socks are the most talked about and attracts controversial opinions, especially the length.
+Among all the cycling clothing, the socks are the most talked about and attract controversial opinions, especially the length.

 Make sure your cycling socks aren’t too long until above your calf muscles.
 You’re not playing soccer here.
 No compression socks either.

 They can’t be too short either and below your ankle.
 You’re not a triathlete or female tennis player.

 Ideally, the sock length should sit 2” to 4” above your ankle and just below your calf muscles.

-This means that socks that are between 3” to 6” in length.
+This means that socks are between 3” to 6” in length.

 Take the opportunity to show off your well-defined calf muscles!

 14. Using Aero Helmets

-Only regular bike helmets and no aero helmets unless you’re competing in a ITT or criterium.
+Only regular bike helmets and no aero helmets unless you’re competing in an ITT or criterium.

 Match the color of your helmet and your shoes.

-Unless you’re riding a ITT or criterium, don’t rock up to a bunch ride with an aero helmet.
-Otherwise, the bunch would expect you to be doing most of the work up front rather than hiding from the wind.
+Unless you’re riding an ITT or criterium, don’t rock up to a bunch ride with an aero helmet.
+Otherwise, the bunch would expect you to be doing most of the work upfront rather than hiding from the wind.

 Besides, aero helmets seriously lack ventilation and they aren’t ideal for longer rides.

 15. Having Hairy Legs

-Nothing is more annoying that seeing a cyclist wearing lycra with hairy legs.
+Nothing is more annoying than seeing a cyclist wearing lycra with hairy legs.